Yankees club five HRs in win over Rangers

 With 21-year-old Gleyber Torres leading the way with two home runs, the Yankees hit four off Colon, and five overall, en route to a 10-5 victory over the Rangers in front of 29,553 at Globe Life Park.

+“The lineup is awesome,” said Torres, who has six homers and is hitting .321 with a .960 OPS since his call-up April 22.
+“Everybody helps the team and I just try to help my team, too, try to do something [whether] hit or play defense.
+Just try to help and try to win.”

-That made it 22 victories in their last 26 games for the Yankees (31-13), who have hit 14 homers in their last three games.
+The Yankees, with Torres playing a significant role, have been doing plenty of that.
+Monday made it 22 victories in their last 26 games for the Bombers (31-13), who have hit 14 homers in their last three games.

-The Bombers had 10 extra-base hits, making it three straight games with at least eight, a first in franchise history and just the fourth time in modern big-league history that’s been achieved (the 2003 Red Sox were the last to do it).
+They hit four or more homers three straight games, a franchise first, and had 10 extra-base hits, making it three straight games with at least eight.
+That was also a first in franchise history and just the fourth time in modern big-league history that’s been achieved (the 2003 Red Sox were the last to do it).

+“Obviously, we have a lot of really good hitters, a lot of power,” Aaron Boone said.
+“So I’m not surprised when we do these kinds of things.
+That’s what these guys do best, they make that other pitcher work and when we get a mistake, they’re slugging it.”

 The power show, which included blasts by Aaron Judge (No. 12), Neil Walker (No. 1) and Aaron Hicks (No. 5), allowed the Yankees to overcome a subpar outing by Masahiro Tanaka.

-The righthander allowed four runs, three hits, including two homers, and four walks over five innings.
+The righthander allowed four runs, three hits, including two homers that pushed his season total to 11, and four walks in five innings.
+Though he improved to 5-2, Tanaka’s ERA bulged to 4.95.

+“A lot of frustration there, mostly because of how good we’re playing,” Tanaka said through his translator.
+“But not being able to pitch effectively.”

+Torres was the headliner, the case in more than a few of the 25 games he’s played so far.

-Torres, less than four months old when Colon, who turns 45 on Thursday, made his major-league debut in 1997, roped two homers off the veteran.
+Monday brought one of those quirks of the sport as Torres faced a pitcher old enough to be his father.
+Torres, less than 4 months old when Colon, who turns 45 Thursday, made his major-league debut in 1997 with Cleveland, roped two homers off the veteran.

-The first traveled an estimated 418 feet to left-center and the second an estimated 425 feet to dead center, giving him six since he made his call-up to the majors April 22.

-Colon came into Monday 2-1 with a 2.82 ERA in nine games, seven starts but Colon, the active leader in wins with 242, has rarely pitched well against the Yankees in his career, 6-9 with a 6.11 ERA in 20 career starts and one relief appearance.
+Colon, the active leader in wins with 242, came into Monday 2-1 with a 2.82 ERA in nine games, seven starts.
+But he has rarely pitched well against the Yankees in his career, 6-9 with a 6.11 ERA in 20 career starts and one relief appearance.

-And Monday night followed that script as Colon allowed six runs and eight hits, including the four homers, over 5 1/3 innings.
+And Monday night followed that script as Colon allowed six runs and eight hits, including the four homers, in 5 1⁄3 innings.

-Brett Gardner led off by cracking a 2-and-2 fastball to left-center for a double, improving him to 6-for-19 with two doubles in his career vs. Colon.
-Aaron Judge’s groundout to short moved Gardner to third.
-Colon struck out Stanton swinging at a 93 mph fastball and got out of the inning when Didi Gregorius lined a 94-mph fastball to center, which dropped the shortstop to 1 for his last 46.
-The skid would reach 1-for-48 before Gregorius’ RBI double in the sixth made it 8-4.

-Gary Sanchez led off the second with a single and, after Hicks and Tyler Austin made outs, Walker blooped an RBI double to left, improving the veteran to 5-for-14 in his career against Colon.
-Torres then jumped on an 0-and-1 87-mph fastball and hammered it an estimated to left-center to make it 3-0.
+“Bartolo is a really good pitcher, he’s got a lot of experience,” Torres said.
+“I just focused and tried to do my job.”

+The first homer, a two-run shot in the second that made it 3-0, traveled an estimated 418 feet to left-centerfield.
+The second was an estimated 425 feet to dead center in the sixth that made it 6-4.

 Comments